ehbaker/practice/README.md

 # Feel free to practice this process here, before going on to work with more difficult projects!

-##For more detailed tutorials, check out [Software Carpentry](http://swcarpentry.github.io/git-novice/).
+##For more detailed tutorials, check out [Software Carpentry's Git Tutorial](http://swcarpentry.github.io/git-novice/).